Asian equities back in vogue as China fears ease, valuations fall

 Credit Suisse's wealth management unit raised Asian emerging markets to "outperform" in October.
 The investment bank raised South Korea to "overweight" due to cheap valuations and rising returns on equity across various sectors.

-The KOSPI .KS11, at 1.25 times book value, is Asia's cheapest major emerging market index.
+The KOSPI, at 1.25 times book value, is Asia's cheapest major emerging market index.
 South Korea benefits from cheaper commodity imports and some companies will gain from growing Chinese consumption, PineBridge's Jones said.

 PineBridge's Asia weighting rose largely on an increase in its South Korean allocation, to 17.7 percent in September, from 13.1 percent in June.